-Typically referred to as female and/or exuding feminine energy, the Empress is the epitome of beauty, growth, and sensuality.
-She’s pregnant with creativity, joy, and pleasure, and she uses her magic wand to bring about fertility of the mind, body, and spirit.
-She is the physical manifestation of all the High Priestess’ hidden knowledge and desire, resting on a soft, relaxing chaise of a throne and shrouded in a comfortable, breathable gown—the yoga pants of gowns—embroidered with a sliced pomegranate print.
-Perhaps she and the High Priestess shop at the same fabric store?
+Typically referred to as female and/or exuding feminine energy, the Empress is pregnant with creativity, joy, and pleasure.
+She’s the epitome of beauty, growth, and sensuality, and she uses her magic wand to bring about fertility of the mind, body, and spirit.
+She is the physical manifestation of The High Priestess’ hidden knowledge and desires, resting on a soft, relaxing chaise-of-a-throne and shrouded in a comfortable, breathable gown—the yoga pants of gowns—embroidered with sliced pomegranates.

-The Empress’ crown is fashioned with 12 six-pointed stars—this shape linked to Judaism—one for each sign of the zodiac, and her shield is branded with the symbol for Venus, the Roman Goddess of Love.
+The Empress’ crown is fashioned with twelve six-pointed stars—the Jewish Star of David—one for each sign of the zodiac, and her shield is branded with the symbol for Venus, the Roman Goddess of Love.
 Its shape is reminiscent of a planchette, a tool for divining messages from the spirit world to the physical.
 The Empress is both: she’s equally sacred and mortal.
 She’s Mother Nature, the Great Mother, a celestial goddess.

 The Empress lounges about on her plush throne, red, the color of passion and longing.
 She basks in the warmth and abundance of a lush forest, a flowing river, and a golden field of grain, her magical harvest, manifested by intent and desire.
 She is all things abundant and fertile and plentiful.